Controlled Environment Agriculture Reports

 These basic greenhouses are typically made from wood, bamboo, or inexpensive metal frames, covered with plastic film or mesh.
 They rely on passive solar heating and natural airflow.
 Best suited for regions with mild climates, they offer limited environmental control and require manual monitoring.

-• Low cost and maintenance
+• Low cost and minimal maintenance requirements

-• Short lifespan, small footprint
+• Short lifespan and small footprint

-• Minimal climate control
+• Minimal climate control capability

-• Ideal for small-scale or family farming
+• Ideal for small-scale or family farming operations

-Polytunnels (Mid-Tech Option)
+Polytunnels

 • Moderate investment and durability